翻译

 金山词霸

-Female fighter pilots often cause male journalists to fall into a tizzy during interviews.
+The female pilot who flies fighter jets often causes male journalists to fall into a tizzy during interviews.

 金山词霸